haosulab/ManiSkill/docs/source/tasks/table_top_gripper/index.md

 :color: primary

 **Task Description:**
-A simple task where the objective is to grasp a red cube and move it to a target goal position.
+A simple task where the objective is to grasp a red cube with the Panda robot and move it to a target goal position.
 This is also the *baseline* task to test whether a robot with manipulation capabilities can be simulated and trained properly.
 Hence there is extra code for some robots to set them up properly in this environment as well as the table scene builder.

 **Randomizations:**